 These days, I still make enough for my family and a few friends.
 The bases don’t take too long to assemble and can be made several days before being decorated.
 (During the years I churned out twenty-plus houses, I often made them up to two weeks in advance.)

 You’ll need five and a half whole graham crackers per house.
 Sturdy white paper plates make a good base.
 After assembling the houses, there are usually lots of crumbs on the plates.
 I simply take them outside and blow the crumbs away!

 Below is a recipe for simple royal icing, which serves as the glue, followed by helpful hints for assembling the houses.
 Younger children often do well using a smooth, plastic knife to spread the icing from a small cup or bowl directly onto the candy pieces.
 Older kids and adults can be more effective using a zip-top sandwich bag to pipe the icing as desired.
 Simply spoon the icing into the bag, and then cut a tiny piece off of one of the bottom corners (you can always make the opening bigger if needed).
 Squish the icing towards that corner, taking care not to exert too much pressure towards the opening, as this can pop the zipper seal.

 Note: Needing a project for a Sunday school class one year, I made a stable and manger scene with the graham crackers and it worked quite well.
 I used the length of a graham cracker to make the stable and two graham cracker quarters shaped into a “V” for the manger.
-If you want to keep it healthy or simply create a rustic look, pretzels and shredded wheat squares are great options for decorating.
-Plan on extra graham crackers as sometimes there are broken ones in the box.
+If you want to keep the sugar in check or simply enjoy a rustic look, pretzels, pecans, and shredded wheat squares are great options for decorating.
+Plan on extra graham crackers as there are sometimes broken ones in the box.
 Gluten-free graham crackers are also available.